aquifer/aquifer/README.md

 Now `aquifer build` will use Composer to build the site instead of Drush make.

+Note that if you wnat to change the `build.directory` property in `aquifer.json` to something else, you will also need to edit `composer.json` and alter any paths there to incorporate your new build directory value.

 ### 3. Adding contrib modules

 To add contrib modules to your project, simply edit the `drupal.make.yml` file and add your contrib modules there.
 To learn more about Drush Make, see http://www.drush.org/en/master/make/